hyperledger/indy-hipe/text/0002-agents/README.md

 In the physical world, we often delegate complexity to trusted proxies that can help.
-We hire an accountant to do our taxes, a real estate agent and to help us buy a house, and a talent agent to help us pitch an album to a recording studio.
+We hire an accountant to do our taxes, a real estate agent to help us buy a house, and a talent agent to help us pitch an album to a recording studio.

 On the digital landscape, humans and organizations (and sometimes,